AgusJP/AgusJp/README.md

 ### 👨‍💻 Passionate Software Developer

+### Technician in Multiplatform Application Development and Web Development.

-### I consider that I am an enthusiastic, assertive, self-taught person and always willing to provide help to those who need it, without any problem to work as a team.
+### I'm an enthusiastic, assertive, self-taught person with good communication skills to work in a team.
 With a lot of desire to continue learning and apply my knowledge to solve day-to-day challenges.

 ### During these last years I have been learning and applying my knowledge in projects, both academic and personal.
 Among the technologies that I have used the most are *Html, Css, JavaScript, TypeScript, Angular, RxJS, React, Java, Node, Docker, AWS...*